openlibraryenvironment/edge-resource-sharing-message-services/README.md

 You can post a message directly to a topic or queue via the command line...

-rabbitmqadmin publish exchange=RSExchange routing_key=OutViaProtocol.TCP payload="{'json':'document'}"
+rabbitmqadmin publish exchange=RSExchange routing_key=RSOutViaProtocol.TCP payload="{'json':'document'}"

 # Docker image::